Harrycywu/OSU-CS361-Software-Engineering-Grab-Data-Microservice/README.md

            Eg. +08:00

-           Enter a word @hello, then you will get the definition of that word in the JSON format written in the text file
+           Enter a word, Eg. @hello, then you will get the definition of that word in the JSON format written in the text file

            Please refer to the example provided in the following website: https://dictionaryapi.dev/